laboskin/solaris/docs/expressions.md

 - `tag(<name>)` - returns the tag value for a log.
 Name could be a string constant or any other argument value

 ### List of constants
-Some constants maybe groupped in a list.
-The List defined like the coma-separted constants in between `[` and `]`:
+Some constants maybe grouped in a list.
+The List defined like the coma-separated constants in between `[` and `]`:

 ```
 ["a", "b", 'c']